-Looking forward, I believe our greatest challenge will be to continue to recruit and retain topflight faculty.
+Looking forward, I believe our greatest challenge will be to continue to recruit and retain top-flight faculty.
 To be successful in this very competitive market, we have found it necessary to make commitments to provide research support for faculty members.
 Faculty recruitment and retainment is essential to our new educational initiatives and for continued expansion of course offerings.
 All of this requires active fund raising and we continue to work closely with the Development Office to increase the Center's resources.

-- Professorial Chairs: Mr. Ned Goodnow '47 endowed the Frederick Moore '18 Professorship in Finance.
-This brings our total of professional chairs raised by the BCF to five, in addition to the three professorships created by the original Bendheim gift. - Other Capital Gifts: We received in 2001-02 gifts totaling \$1,360,500 from John Quigley and the Civitas Foundation (\$1,000,000), Charles Brodbeck '71, David H. Blair '67 and Bob Payne, Sr. '45. - Corporate Relations: Under this program, financial firms are asked to make annual gifts to the Center.
+- Major Capital Gifts: We received in 2002-03 a gift in the amount of \$1,000,000 from our Advisory Council member J. Michael Evans '80. - Corporate Affiliates: Under this program, financial firms are asked to make annual gifts to the Center.
 In exchange, member firms are given certain privileges, such as the right to receive Center publications, to send representatives to Center events, and to receive assistance in recruiting our students (both undergraduate and master students) for internships and permanent jobs.
-Current members include Crédit Suisse First Boston,

-Deutsche Bank, Goldman Sachs, Lehman Brothers, Merrill Lynch, Morgan Stanley and Salomon Smith Barney.
+Current members include Crédit Suisse First Boston, Deutsche Bank, Goldman Sachs, Lehman Brothers, Merrill Lynch, Morgan Stanley and Salomon Smith Barney.